coders-school/good-practices/module1/04_practices.en.md

 ## Forward declarations

-Use forward declarations where possible instead `#include`.
+Use forward declarations where possible instead of `#include`.
 <!-- .element: class="fragment fade-in" -->

 In order to use an object, the compiler needs information about its size.